Mason Mount injury: Chelsea star taken off against Valencia with ankle problem | Goal.com

 Pedro would enter the game at Stamford Bridge in place of the 20-year-old England international.

-Should Mount be forced to miss time it would be a blow for Chelsea, with the England international having started well in his first season with the Blues senior team.
+Should Mount be forced to miss time it would be a blow for Chelsea, with the former Derby County loanee having started well in his first season with the Blues senior team.

 The Chelsea academy product has scored three goals in five Premier League appearances this season, with his form earning him his first Champions League start on Tuesday.